Malisha4065/HadoopProject/README.md

 ## Hadoop Cluster with Hadoop Yarn for resource management was custom configured using original apache/hadoop:3.4.1 docker image

 Feel free to use the configuration.
-Note that scripts in this repository are written for the map-reducing task mentioned above.
+Note that the bash/batch scripts in this repository are written for the map-reducing task mentioned above.